-The five buildings will consist of one, two, and three-bedroom units, but all three-bedroom units will be low-income housing.
+The five buildings would consist of one-, two- and three-bedroom units, but all three-bedroom units woud be low-income housing.
 Englebaugh expressed that Hartz Mountain is trying to appeal to millennials and empty-nesters, therefore a larger emphasis on one and two-bedroom units.
 Englaugh also used that reasoning to answer a concerned resident’s comment on lack of parking.
 The resident expressed that his family owns multiple cars, but the project averages fewer than two cars per unit.

-Residents voiced their concerns on multiple issues such as parking, the look of the buildings, traffic, and density among others.
-Hartz Mountain will meet with the Planning Board again on August 1 with presentations by civil and traffic engineers.
+Residents voiced their concerns on multiple issues such as parking, the look of the buildings, traffic and density among others.
+Hartz Mountain will meet with the Planning Board again on Aug.
+1 with presentations by civil and traffic engineers.